-Due to its platform independent design, relying solely on open formats
+Due to its platform independent design, relying on more or less open

-such as PDF, PNG, and H.263, the glossary has never been limited to
+formats such as PDF, PNG, and H.263, the glossary has never been limited

-specific operating systems.
-One shortcoming in all available PDF readers
+to specific operating systems.
+One shortcoming in all available PDF

-for Android however, has made using the glossary on portable machines
+readers for Android however, has made using the glossary on mobile

-quite cumbersome: The fact that links to other files from within a PDF
+devices quite cumbersome: The fact that links to other files from within

-would not be handed over to the target application.
-This has now been
+a PDF would not be handed over to the target application.
+This has now

-addressed in the free Foxit PDF Reader (available on Google Play), which
+been addressed in the free Foxit PDF Reader (available on Google Play),

-I highly recommend.
-Matched with the MX Player (available on Google Play
+which I highly recommend.
+Matched with the MX Player (available on Google

-as well) for video playback, the glossary works like a charm.
-I suggest
+Play as well) for video playback, the glossary works like a charm.
+I

-changing one default setting in MX Player for maximum ease of use though:
+suggest changing one default setting in MX Player for maximum ease of use

-Find "Back to list" in Settings/Player and tick the box.
-This makes sure
+though: Find "Back to list" in Settings/Player and tick the box.
+This

-that you are returned to the glossary once playback of an excerpt from a
+makes sure that you are returned to the glossary once playback of an

-movie is completed.
-Otherwise MX Player will continue to play all movie
+excerpt from a movie is completed.
+Otherwise MX Player will continue to

 Make sure that you copy all files and folders as they are to your device as the structure must be kept intact.